eeariass/eeariass.github.io/_posts/2020-10-01-junos-apply-path.md

 slug: junos-apply-path.md
 ---

-Junos apply-path is a (really nice) feature that allows for secure and simplified configuration parsing of IP addresses within the Junos software.

-How it works?
-A matching condition is created under a particular hierarchy, based on this junos is able to get the values to be expanded based on the current configuration.
+Junos apply-path is a feature that allows for secure and simplified configuration parsing of IP addresses within the Junos software.
+How does it works?
+A matching condition is created under a particular hierarchy (protocols, interfaces, etc.), based on this junos is able to get the 'values' (IP addresses) to be expanded based on the current configuration.

 ### Scenario 1: Enhancing BGP security with apply-path
-In this network we have setup pair of router connected via eBGP, due to security reasons we need to apply a `firewall filter` to reject connections from source IP addresses other than those configured within the BGP group in r1 to avoid any external malicious source from attempting to connect to our edge router r1.
+In this network we have setup pair of router connected via BGP between r1 and r2, due to security reasons we need to apply a `firewall filter` to reject any connection attempts to BGP port 179 coming from sources other than our explicitly configured external peers.

 #### Image 1 - my $bgp_peers topology
 ```
 r1<|.1--------------.2|>r2
          10.1.2.0/24
 ```
-The configuration to accomplish this is fairly simple, since we know the IP address of our peer, we craft a `firewall filter` that allows port 179 from peer IP address.
+The configuration to accomplish this is fairly simple, since we know the IP address of our peers, we know we have to create a `firewall filter` that allows port 179 from peer IP address.

-#### Example 1 - Allowing r1 BGP peer, rejecting everything else with static prefix-list.
+#### Example 1 - Allowing r1 BGP peer, rejecting everything else with no appy-path.

 ```
 # r1 configuration: